Vsevolod-Muronets/Porfolio/IBM_AI_Engineering/Developing AI Applications with Python and Flask/Module 3 - Creating AI Application and Deploy using Flask/final_project/README.md

 ```
 python3 -m pip install requests
 ```
-**Optional:**

-At any point of time if you want to push your code to your forked GitHub repository, you can do so by following the instructions provided in this [link](https://cf-courses-data.static.labs.skills.network/9Yqz09lYagTH_Eo5c9BXqQ/Get%20familiar%20with%20Git%20Commands-v1.md.html).

-::page{title="Task 3: Format the output of the application"}
+# Task 3: Format the output of the application"}

 1. Convert the response text into a dictionary using the `json` library functions.